MileHacker Logo

 Modesty is appreciated, especially at religious sites.

 When visiting pagodas or temples, shoulders and knees must be covered.
 Pack slacks, skirts underneath the knee, and shirts with sleeves.
 A Light scarf can quickly cover shoulders if needed.
-This additionally gives safeguarding from the sun.
+This additionally gives protection from the sun.

 For general daily wear, modest dress is generally appreciated, avoiding overly revealing clothing.

-Activity-particular clothing: Comfortable, airy clothes that covers shoulders and knees for hiking/temple exploration.
+Activity-specific attire: Comfortable, airy clothes that covers shoulders and knees for hiking/temple exploration.
 Standard Swimwear is acceptable at Tonle Bati.

 Footwear Recommendations